fenago/ml-scikit-keras-tensorflow/labs/lab_16.md

 the Google News 7B corpus
 (seven billion words long!).
-Then it computes the mean of all the word embeddings, and the result is the sentence embedding.^[9](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch16.html) We can then add two simple `Dense` layers to create a good sentiment analysis model.
+Then it computes the mean of all the word embeddings, and the result is the sentence embedding.
+^[9](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch16.html) We can then add two simple `Dense` layers to create a good sentiment analysis model.
 By default, a `hub.KerasLayer` is not trainable, but you can set `trainable=True` when creating it to change that so that you can fine-tune it for your task.